rocult/shiny/README.md

-Medal's LuaU decompiler
+# Shiny

+A blazingly fast Lua(u) decompiler, forked from [medal](https://github.com/shrimp-nz/medal).

+## License

+The [original license](https://github.com/shrimp-nz/medal/blob/main/LICENSE.txt) for medal is retained, but the license for this fork has been changed to stop people from profiting from open source work for free.

+## Credits

-All credits to this project goes to in honor and memory of:
+All credits to the medal project goes to in honor and memory of
-Jujhar Singh (KowalskiFX)
+- Jujhar Singh (KowalskiFX)
-Mathias Pedersen (Costomality)
+- Mathias Pedersen (Costomality)

-While details of how they passed and our relationship with them are completely irrelevant its better if their legacy does not go in vain.

-Keep the Singh and Pedersen family in you guys prayers.
+Keep the Singh and Pedersen family in your guys' prayers, we love you both.
-We love you both.